grimmpp/home-assistant-eltako/README.md

 # Testing

-Because you don't want to run all the time the Home Assistant development container and restart Home Assistant for testing.
-Here are some basic tests for ensuring a low level quality.
+Testing this integration via Home Assistant development container or updating it in a Home Assistant instance is quite time consuming.
+Therefore I've added some basic tests to ensure quickly a base quality.

 Unit and component tests for this integration are located in the folder tests.
 There is already a vscode settings.json prepared to start them via vscode or you can just run the following command from the repo folder.